-Understanding LLM Architecture and GPU Utilization Strategies for AI Beginners
+Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

-Understand Transformer-based LLM architecture and GPU utilization strategies, and experience direct serving through vLLM.
-This course covers the entire process of building an AI system pipeline, monitoring, and multi-GPU utilization, allowing you to learn intuitively through illustrations and hands-on practice without complex formulas or coding processes.
+Understand Transformer-based LLM architectures and GPU utilization strategies, and gain hands-on experience with the actual serving process using vLLM.
+This course covers the entire practical workflow, from building AI system pipelines to monitoring and multi-GPU utilization, and is designed for intuitive understanding through diagrams and practice without complex formulas.

 Level Basic